-Glamping = glamourous camping.
-AP is able to support overnight glacier camping and glamping in advance by appointment only.
-AP’s Ultimate Overnight Adventure includes riding a train, sea kayaking, glacier hiking, glamping on a glacier and a helicopter pick up from the glacier and ride back to the Hotel Alyeska in Girdwood.
+AP offers exclusive overnight glacier camping and glamping in advance by appointment only.
+AP’s Ultimate Overnight Adventure includes riding a train, sea kayaking, a short heli flight, then glacier hiking, glamping on a glacier and a helicopter pick up from the glacier and flight back to Portage or the Hotel Alyeska in Girdwood.
 This is a rockstar adventure found nowhere else in the world!

-If you want to glacier camp without a train ride and sea kayaking, AP can provide a glamping experience with round trip helicopter transportation to the glacier.
+If you want to glacier camp without a train ride and sea kayaking, AP can provide a glamping experience with round trip helicopter transportation to the Spencer glacier.
 This trip would not be as physical in nature but would still include glacier hiking and exploring.
 Please email us for more information and a price quote for your group size.
-For both both trips you can upgrade with an Alaskan King crab leg dinner on the glacier or ice climbing to make it VERY memorable!

 We LOVE guiding families.
 We often make special dispensations regarding ages if the parents and older siblings are willing to “help” with the little ones.
 If your family would like an exclusive experience, rather than being paired with some unknown travelers, consider a private buy-out.